Rumber Q & A

 4’x’8′ Rumber Sheets are used in place of plywood because Rumber sheets will never have to be replaced and are much lighter than traditional plywood.

-Check all the information on the installations guides over here
+Check all the information on the installations guides.

 Yes, we do!
-Check all the information over here
+Check all the information under the resources section. here

 Yes.
 Rumber does not absorb any water and is UV resistant.